jyfmidi/jyfmidiJekyllBack/_includes/about/en.md

 - Major: Software Engineering
 - Real major: Cooking
 - Beginner of occultism, interested in The Key of Solomon and Tarot
-- Sanskrit & Latin & Hieroglyphics learner
+- Sanskrit & Hieroglyphics learner
 - Life goal: translate hieroglyphic scripts in Ramesses II temple.

 ## About rAjAtmanah